 Minimizing the amount of time running a single job was one main motive for LJB to turn to collaborative robot automation.
 They were also starting to see an increase in these higher volume production jobs.
 At the same time, they were being asked to design manufacturing and assembly systems for their customers.
 It became clear that focusing on the automation realm of their business would allow them to increase efficiency in their production processes and meet the high demand.

 After visiting the Fabtech Tradeshow in Chicago, LJB contacted Doig Corporation, their local Productive Robotics distributor in Wisconsin.
 There, they were introduced to Productive Robotics’ OB7 - 7 axis collaborative robot.
 Specifically due to its flexibility and versatility, LJB knew that it was the right cobot for their production.

-Integrating OB7 with their HAAS mill and setting up the communication to their machine was straightforward and easy using the accessories included in Productive Robotics’ cnc package.
+Integrating OB7 with their HAAS mill and setting up the communication to their machine was straightforward and easy.
+LJB completed the process entirely on their own.